M0squ3ra/my-drive/README.md

 npm start
 ```

-The WebApp is running on http://localhost:3000
+The WebApp is running on http://localhost:3000.
+The login page is in http://localhost:3000/auth/login